Chevron House

 30 Raffles Place has a total of 33 floors, excluding 3 basement levels, and it rises 152.0 m above ground.
-The international headquarters of Caltex is situated in the building.

 History

 30 Raffles Place was designed by Murphy/Jahn, Inc. Architects and Architects 61, and was completed in 1993, just one year after its next-door neighbour, 16 Collyer Quay.
 The other firms involved in the development are CapitaLand Commercial Limited, Savu Investments Private Limited, CapitaLand, Obayashi Gumi Corporation, Sendai Eversendai Engineering Group, Steen Consultants Private Limited, PCR Engineers Private Limited, Chevalier Group, PCR Engineers Private Limited, Rider Hunt Levett & Bailey, and Toshiba Elevator and Building Systems Corporation.

 Goldman Sachs acquisition

 In September 2007, a Goldman Sachs-linked fund bought Chevron House, at a price of S$730 million.
 This equates to $2,780 per square foot ($29,924/m2) of net lettable area.
 This is Goldman Sachs' second major acquisition of an office property in Singapore.
 It will allow CapitaLand to have a profit of about $150.8 million from the sale of its stake.

 Before the sale, Chevron House was owned by several companies.
 CapitaLand, IP Property Fund Asia and NTUC Income Insurance Co-operative had a stake of 50 per cent, 25 per cent and 25 per cent respectively.
-A few months later, its neighbour 16 Collyer Quay was also bought by Goldman Sachs.
+A few months later, its neighbors 16 Collyer Quay was also bought by Goldman Sachs.